-- 2.20.1 All new affordable housing will be restricted to those who can demonstrate they have a need to live in the locality and are in Affordable Housing Need.
-Occupancy restrictions will be secured through the use of a legal agreement using Section 106 of the Town and Country Planning Act 1990.
-This will apply the criteria set out at Appendix 5 in the Eden Local Plan to the dwelling(s) and also define the 'locality'. - 2.20.2 Housing Associations will allocate their properties according to the relevant S106 Agreement.
+2.17.2 Housing Associations will allocate their properties according to the relevant S106 Agreement.
 However, they are also governed by the provisions of the Housing Act 1996 and their own management priorities.
 This means that when the Housing Association is deciding to whom they should allocate a vacant property, preference may be given to specific people by virtue of their circumstance.
-By way of example, priority is given to those that are homeless, have left the Armed Forces, need a house by virtue of medical or welfare grounds, etc. In all cases, the successful applicant will need to demonstrate they meet the criteria in Appendix 6.
+By way of example, priority is given to those that are homeless, have left the Armed Forces, need a house by virtue of medical or welfare grounds, etc. In all cases, the successful applicant will need to demonstrate they meet the criteria in Appendix 7.